crash1999/wifi_test/README.md

 ## Sending and Receiving

 It is possible to send and receive data on the same microbit in the same script; unfortunately, this has to work on the same topic.
 It is not possible to communicate or receive data from different topics in the same script (for example sending data on topic 0 and receiving it on topic 1) and there is no workaround for this because the DFRobot server is designed to think of one topic as one device.
-Also, another problem with sending and receiving the message is that when the message is sent il will arrive correctly to the server but the microbit will see a ghost message that is sent back from the server (in reality the server is not sanding anything) that contains exactly the string that was sent.
+Also, another problem with sending and receiving the message is that when the message is sent it will arrive correctly to the server but the microbit will see a ghost message that is sent back from the server (in reality the server is not sanding anything) that contains exactly the string that was sent.
 This can be handled by sending numbers and checking if the received message is a number, then discarding it; in this way, letters can be used as data sent from the server to the microbit.

 ## Other communication protocols